ChrisBriant/shootem/README.md

 # shootem
 Shoot-em-up game for Pygame engine

 This is my attempt at learning to develop a game using the PyGame engine.
+I am new to games programming and am sure that there are much better ways of doing what I have done.
+Let me know if you have any constructive advice, I'm interested in what I can learn from others.

 Feel free to fork this and do whatever you want with the code, completely re-write it if you want.
 I hope this is of any use to anyone wishing to create a game and needs a template.
 I'd be very interested in any suggestions people have and to see what they can create using the existing code.